billthefarmer/currency/README.md

 On creating a widget a selection dialog will pop up showing the current currencies.
 Select the currency to display.
 This overrides the **Widget entry** setting.
 Touch the configure icon in the top right of the widget to change the currency.
-This will only change the currency for the last widget created regardless of which widget was touched.
-Android 12 provides an alternate method of configuring widgets which will work correctly.
+Touch the configure icon in the top right of the widget to change the currency.
+Touch the refresh icon to refresh the widget with new data if available.

 ## Chart
 The display shows an interactive chart of the last 90 days of